The Emptying of Yemen

 Comment: Horrible as this sounds, it's just the beginning of Yemen's woes.
 There seems to be no way out of the dismal fate that awaits the country.

-May 7, 2013 update: The insufferable Thomas L. Friedman has actually done some useful reporting, about water scarcity, from the city of Taiz in Yemen:
+May 7, 2013 update: Thomas L. Friedman has actually done some useful reporting, about water scarcity, from the city of Taiz in Yemen:

 Comment on this item